creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-14-DeformableConvolutionalNetworks.md

 Where $$ x(i,j) $$ is this time learned by the convolutional layer and depends on the class.

 # Experiment
-Experiments were achieved on different kind of architecture and applications:
+Experiments were performed on different kinds of architectures and applications:
-* Add Deformable ConvNets in features extractor network (ResNet-101):
+* Add Deformable ConvNets in feature extractor network (ResNet-101):
-* Connect it to different networks for different application:
+* Connect it to different networks for different applications:
     * DeepLab (segmentation).
     * Category-Aware  (object detection - 2 classes only).
     * Faster R-CNN (object detection).